 21. Are there any social activities / facilities?

 At Cedars Village there is a restaurant which open every day for lunch, a conservatory, bar, library with an internet enabled computer, snooker room, shop (open Monday to Friday 09.15am to 12 noon; Saturdays 09:30 to 12:30pm and Sundays between 09.30am and 10.30am), function room and a launderette.

 The Village Residents’ Association also organises social events and outings for residents to join in if they wish.
 Some of the activities already in existence at the Village are as follows: art classes, keep fit, theatre trips, poetry, music and bridge.

 There are also coffee mornings, a luncheon club with guest speakers and events such as concerts in the Ballroom.
 The residents also run an annual “Cedars in Bloom” competition.

-Under the terms of the Deed, the Management Company provides each tenant with a written estimated budget of the service charges for the coming year.
+Under the terms of the Deed of Management, the Management Company provides each resident with a written estimated budget of the Service Charges for the coming year.

-The Management Company will also provide for each tenant, as soon as possible after the end of the financial year, a copy of the statement of accounts of the village, duly certified by a Chartered Accountant.
+The Management Company will also provide to each resident, as soon as possible after the end of the financial year, a copy of the statement of accounts of the village, duly certified by a Chartered Accountant.